-When wanting to change someone’s viewpoint, you cannot do that with hatred or ill will.
-Attacking someone whether an author, film director or another advocate with different views will NEVER change opinions.
+You cannot do that with hatred or ill will when wanting to change someone’s viewpoint.
+Attacking someone with different views, whether an author, film director or another advocate, will NEVER change opinions.

 Music, the film itself

-I cannot say that the film is either good or bad, and neither can any society or hashtag representing autistic or disabled individuals.
+I cannot say that the film is either good or bad, nor can any society or hashtag represent autistic or disabled individuals.

 The entire controversy of the film Music is solely based on a trailer.
-Those saying not to see it are not basing it off the content.
-The film revolving around autism has not been seen by anyone commenting on it other than Sia herself as she is the director.
+Those saying not to see it are not basing it on the content.
+The film revolving around autism has not been seen by anyone commenting on it other than Sia herself, as she is the director.

-What I can tell you is this: Do your research and not follow the masses blindly in either direction.
-This conversation is far from over, with the release of the film coming in early 2021.
+I can tell you this: Do your research and not blindly follow the masses in either direction.
+This conversation is far from over, with the film’s release coming in early 2021.
 Will you be watching Music?